Thorfgin/charactercreator/README.md

 	=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=

 	DONE
-	20240417	CRITICAL FIX: Automatic CNAME listing for the GitHub Pages > or the site goes down
+	20240418	CRITICAL FIX: Automatic CNAME listing for the GitHub Pages > or the site goes down
 				FIX: Add text '/per Day' to mana gained.
 			FIX: Character Eigenschappen and Energy per Day is not not exporting propperly.
 			FIX: Change minimum XP to 0, so editing MAX XP on mobile is allowed.
 			FIX: Close a modal when the user clicks outside the msg.
 			FIX: Change Recipe > Omschrijving, add text: 'Je kan nu Mythical Metal verwerken'.
+			FIX: When skills are sorted and a new skill is added, it is not added in the sorted order.

 	20240416	FIX: Kennis van Kruiden inspirition adjusted 3 to 2 inspiration.
 				FIX: Max saved XP cap raised from 2 to 3.